Key messages

 Horse racing at Most hippodrome – the site of a restored brown coal mine in the Czech Republic

-Secure energy: in 2020, the EU spent €172 billion on energy imports – 1.3% of GDP – a burden that coal can reduce.
+Secure energy: in 2022, the EU spent €604 billion on energy imports – 4.3% of GDP – a burden that indigenous coal reduces.

-Germany NeuThe energy supply of the 21st century is more than ever shaped by coal.
+Germany NeuThe global energy supply of the 21st century is more than ever shaped by coal.
 Almost all emerging economies trust in coal as a safe, reliable, affordable and sustainable basis for their development.

 According to estimates of the International Energy Agency (IEA), coal will have the same importance as oil for the world-wide supply of energy until 2030.